Note 1:

 (1) The Official Accompanist must be used for Competition No.13

-(2) Sheet music MUST be sent in at time of entry.
-This is to facilitate the singer as preparation for Lieder is important.
+(2) One copy of each song MUST be sent to our office at time of entry.
+This is to facilitate both singer and pianist.
 Entries received without sheet music cannot be accepted.

 First Prize: The Kerryman's Association Cup, Gold Medal and Cash Award of €150 (Sponsored by Arklow Credit Union)